mahavedalla/mahavedalla/docs/questions/ovada/what-is-the-buddha's-advice-for-loneliness.md

-# What is the Buddha's advice for loneliness?
+Question: What is the Buddha's advice for loneliness?
 Answer in Brief: -
  Category: Ovāda
 Sutta References: -